spinks/LioninWinterBall/README.md

 ## Additional Notes

-On routing, if using `router='somepage/subpage'` if the router value matches _exactly_ the capitalisation of the route as declared in the IonRouterOutlet then it will stay on the subpage when swapping between tabs.
+On routing, if using `router='somepage/subpage'` if the router value matches _exactly_ the capitalisation of the route as declared in the IonRouterOutlet then it will stay on the sub-page when swapping between tabs.
 If it is not exact (ie `router='Somepage/subpage`) the link will still work, and it will reset back to the parent tab page on going to a different tab and back.
-Pressing the tab icon for the parent page from within a subpage will always navigate you back to the parent page.
+Pressing the tab icon for the parent page from within a sub-page will always navigate you back to the parent page.